-EIST PSD Funtion (Available when the SpeedStep (P-States) is set to Enable)
+EIST (Enhanced Intel SpeedStep Technology) PSD Function (Available when SpeedStep is set to Enable)

 This feature reduces the latency that occurs when one P-state changes to another, thus allowing the transitions of P-state changing to occur more frequently.
 This will allow for more demand-based P-state changing or switching that is based on real-time energy needs of applications so that the power-to-performance balance can be optimized for energy efficiency.
-The options are HW\ALL and SW\ALL.
+The options are HW ALL and SW ALL.